AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/pin-pages.md

 1. Click **[!UICONTROL Pin current page]** at the top of the page.

-   The pinned page is now accessible from the top of any page in Workfront.
+   The pinned page is now accessible from the top of any page in [!DNL Workfront].

 ## Access a pinned page